-There are several types of vision issues that can cause a lazy eye, with or without these risk factors:
+Several types of vision issues can cause a lazy eye:

 Certain refractive errors can cause a lazy eye.
-They include:8
+They include:

-- Nearsightedness (myopia) refers to difficulty seeing objects at a distance
+- Nearsightedness (myopia).
+This refers to difficulty seeing objects at a distance.

-- Farsightedness (hyperopia) refers to trouble seeing things up close
+- Farsightedness (hyperopia).
+This refers to trouble seeing things up close.

-- Astigmatism refers to a curve in the cornea that causes blurred or distorted vision
+- Astigmatism.
+This refers to a curve in the cornea that causes blurred or distorted vision.

 Physical Eye Problems